Scout's Honor (1980 film)

 Katherine Helmond, Wilfrid Hyde-White, Pat O'Brien and Harry Morgan.
 It was broadcast September 30, 1980 on NBC.

 Director Henry Levin died after suffering a heart attack while on location on May 1, 1980.

 Plot

 Gary Coleman stars as little Joey Seymour, a clever but lonely orphan shuffled from one foster home to the next, who is also determined to be the best Cub Scout ever.
 Pearl Bartlett (Katherine Helmond) is a hard-working executive who dislikes children, but she must take on a troop of Cub Scouts and become a den mother to save her job.

 On an outing, she takes her den to a nearby park where the boys discover a cave and decide to explore.
 By accident, they cause a "cave-in" and the excitement begins.
 But little Joey saves the day, and in the process, teaches Pearl the true meaning of caring.
-Pearl returns the favour as she offers Joey the best gift a deserving orphan could get: she officially adopts him.
+Pearl returns the favor as she offers Joey the best gift a deserving orphan could get: she officially adopts him.